delta-io/delta/docs/source/delta-coordinated-commits.md

 # Delta Coordinated Commits

-.. warning:: This feature is available in preview in <Delta> 4.0.0 Preview.
+.. warning:: This feature is available in preview in [Delta Lake 4.0.0 Preview](https://github.com/delta-io/delta/releases/tag/v4.0.0rc1).
 Since this feature is still in preview, it can undergo major changes.
 Furthermore, a table with this preview feature enabled cannot be written to by future Delta releases until the feature is manually removed from the table.

 [Coordinated Commits](https://github.com/delta-io/delta/issues/2598) is a new commit protocol which makes the commit process more flexible and pluggable by delegating control of the commit to an external commit coordinator.
 Each coordinated commits table has a designated "commit coordinator" and all the commits to the table must go via it.